1992 Bud 500

-The 1992 Volunteer 500 (known as the Bud 500 for commercial reasons) was the 20th stock car race of the 1992 NASCAR Winston Cup Series season and the 32nd iteration of the event.
+The 1992 Bud 500 was the 20th stock car race of the 1992 NASCAR Winston Cup Series season and the 32nd iteration of the event.
 The race was held on Saturday, August 29, 1992, before an audience of 64,870 in Bristol, Tennessee, at Bristol Motor Speedway, a 0.533 miles (0.858 km) permanent oval-shaped racetrack.
 The race took the scheduled 500 laps to complete.
-At race's end, owner-driver Darrell Waltrip would manage to dominate the late stages of the race to take his 83rd career NASCAR Winston Cup Series victory and his second victory of the season.
+At race's end, owner-driver Darrell Waltrip would dominate the late stages of the race to take his 83rd career NASCAR Winston Cup Series victory and his second victory of the season.
 To fill out the top three, Richard Childress Racing driver Dale Earnhardt and Hendrick Motorsports driver Ken Schrader would finish second and third, respectively.

 Background

 The layout of Bristol International Speedway, the venue where the race was held.

 The Bristol Motor Speedway, formerly known as Bristol International Raceway and Bristol Raceway, is a NASCAR short track venue located in Bristol, Tennessee.
 Constructed in 1960, it held its first NASCAR race on July 30, 1961.
 Despite its short length, Bristol is among the most popular tracks on the NASCAR schedule because of its distinct features, which include extraordinarily steep banking, an all concrete surface, two pit roads, and stadium-like seating.
 It has also been named one of the loudest NASCAR tracks.